Excursion to Templestowe

 We don’t know whether Mr and Mrs Coates planned to do this job and then return to England, but they would have found a thriving, wealthy colony.
 Gold had been discovered in central Victoria just ten years earlier.

-Dau was a German farmer who arrived in Australia in the 1860s.
+Dow was a German farmer who arrived in Australia in the 1860s.
 He married a fifteen year old girl, of whom we know very little.
 Wandong is 70 Kilometres north of Melbourne.
-In the years the Daus lived there, there was a thriving timber industry and some gold mining.
+In the years the Dows lived there there was a thriving timber industry and some gold mining.
 By 1880 there was a railway line from Melbourne.

 HOLM, ARRIVED ADELAIDE 1872